 Once all of our lines were marked on the middle and on both sides, we just went in with the tape.
 I started by taping from the top of one chevron to one side and wrapping it around the side.
 Then, I did the bottom, then I went back and did the other side.
 Once it was all taped, I used the corner tool and lined it up against the edge of the side that overlapped, then I ran a straight-edge blade down the tape to get a clean line.

-For the numbers, there are a ton of different routes you can go.
+For the numbers and markings on the side, there are a ton of different routes you can go.
 A lot of people use a stencil or vinyl – however, I wanted more control over the font and size than a stencil would allow.
 Vinyl would have worked fine, but I wanted the painted look instead so I decided to just take it on myself.
 Plus, I already had everything I needed in the house to paint and I would have had to purchase vinyl – I’m all about the path of least resistance!

 I wanted our board to look kind of like a ruler, so I started by marking a 3-inch long line every foot on the board.
 The key to remember here, though, is that unless you’re planning to rest the bottom of the board on the floor your first mark shouldn’t be at one foot, or else your measurements will be all wrong.
 I planned to hang my board 7-inches off the ground (for no discernable reason other than I liked how that height looked – remember, super scientific), so I marked my first line at 5-inches.
 Then, I marked every foot from there.
 Make sense?